 Community TIES Psychiatric Clinic

-TIES Clinic provides psychiatric care and consultation to individuals with developmental disabilities who are unable to obtain psychiatric care from other providers due to financial situation, behavioral issues, or medical complexity.
+TIES (Training, Intervention, and Evaluation Services) Clinic provides psychiatric care and consultation to individuals with developmental disabilities who are unable to obtain psychiatric care from other providers due to financial situation, behavioral issues, or medical complexity.
 Patients seen in the TIES clinic are also supported by the Community TIES Program.

 Crisis Response Program